openapi-processor/.github/profile/README.md

 # discussions

-please use the discussions on the organizazion level.
+please use the discussions on the organization level.

 # documentation